 When Change Healthcare disconnected its systems, providers across the country couldn't submit claims electronically.
 Payment processing stopped.
 Eligibility verification went dark.
 Revenue disappeared overnight.

-• 80% of respondents reported lost revenue from unpaid claims
+- 80% of respondents reported lost revenue from unpaid claims

-• 55% had to use personal funds to cover practice expenses
+- 55% had to use personal funds to cover practice expenses

-• 44% couldn’t purchase medical supplies
+- 44% couldn't purchase medical supplies

-• 31% couldn’t make payroll
+- 31% couldn't make payroll

-• 36% had claim payments suspended entirely
+- 36% had claim payments suspended entirely

 One urgent care facility reported $650,000 in unpaid insurance reimbursements.
 The owners were using personal savings and lines of credit to pay employees and rent.
-They weren’t alone.
-Small habits with thin margins and no credit reserves faced existential pressure within the first two weeks.
+They weren't alone.
+Small practices with thin margins and no credit reserves faced existential pressure within the first two weeks.

 UnitedHealth Group eventually made more than $2 billion in accelerated payments available to affected providers.
 But accessing that money required navigating a bureaucratic process while simultaneously trying to keep your doors open.
 Many providers described the experience as being asked to bail water while someone kept punching new holes in the boat.